 5) Visiting places like Kit Kat, Insomnia, or even Berghain and not being respectful of the people or the space.

-Despite what many newbies to Berlin think, these clubs aren’t for tourists to come to and stare at the occupants like they would animals in a zoo.
-They’re safe spaces for open and like minded people who want to be there and can handle being there.
+Despite what many newbies to Berlin think, these clubs aren’t for tourists to come and stare at the occupants like they would animals in a zoo.
+They’re safe spaces for open and like-minded people who want to be there and can handle being there.
 Expect to see naked people, some of whom may be having sex.
 Don’t gawk, make jokes at their expense, or walk around taking photos.
-If there’s a dress code, adhere to it, as jeans and a t-shirt aren’t going to get you pass the bouncers manning the door.
+If there’s a dress code (think leather, ball gowns, and general naughty wear), adhere to it, as jeans and a T-shirt won’t suffice.

 Staying in Kreuzberg or Friedrichshain, going to English-speaking hip restaurants and bars which are identical to those in London or New York, waiting in line for a Döner at Mustafa’s after a night out, and then saying you have seen Germany 😉